-The student writes a 7-12 page, double-spaced proposal of dissertation research and must deliver the proposal to Committee members at least one week prior to the Exam.
-The proposal describes the scientific problem, review of previous work, research objectives, proposed methodology, and potential results and implications of the research.
+The student writes a proposal of 15 pages maximum in length, with 1.5-spacing, of dissertation research and must deliver the proposal to Committee members at least one week prior to the Exam.
+The proposal describes the scientific problem, review of previous work, research objectives, proposed methodology, and potential results, significance, and implications of the research.